Born This Way (album): Singles

 "Judas" was the album's second single, having been released on April 15, 2011.
 Critics reacted positively to "Judas", complimenting the song's breakdown, yet noted similarities with "Bad Romance" in its composition.
-It debuted at number four on the Hot Digital Songs chart with the sale of 162,000 copies while peaking at number ten in the United States, reaching in the top ten of twenty countries and peaked at number one on the South Korean charts.
+It debuted at number four on the Hot Digital Songs chart with the sale of 162,000 copies while peaking at number ten in the United States, reaching the top ten of twenty countries and peaked at number one on the South Korean charts.
 The music video for "Judas" was co-directed by Gaga and choreographer Laurieann Gibson, and premiered on May 5, 2011.
-It includes a motorcycle gang (the Twelve Apostles), and tells a modernized version of the Biblical story about Judas (portrayed by Norman Reedus) betraying Jesus, and ends with Gaga as Mary Magdalene getting stoned to death.
+It includes a motorcycle gang representing the Twelve Apostles, and tells a modernized version of the Biblical story about Judas (portrayed by Norman Reedus) betraying Jesus, in which ends with Gaga as Mary Magdalene getting stoned to death.
 The video was generally praised by critics, and received two nominations at the 2011 MTV Video Music Awards.

 The release of the album was preceded by two promotional singles – "The Edge of Glory" on May 9, and "Hair" on May 16, 2011.
 "The Edge of Glory" became a success in digital stores, prompting Gaga to make it the third single from Born This Way on May 11, 2011.
 It was praised by many critics, who deemed it as an album highlight.
-The song's points of positive reception include the saxophone solo provided by Clarence Clemons, the underlying message and Gaga's "throaty" and "soulful" vocals.
+The song's points of positive reception include the saxophone solo provided by Clemons, the underlying message and Gaga's "throaty" and "soulful" vocals.
 It charted in the top ten of nineteen countries and became Gaga's tenth consecutive top-ten single in the United States, debuting at number three on the Billboard Hot 100.
 A music video for the song premiered on June 16, 2011, co-directed by the singer and her production team, Haus of Gaga.
-It portrays Gaga dancing on a fire-escape and walking on a lonely street, with scenes featuring Clemons, as well (in his final appearance before he died).
+It portrays Gaga dancing on a fire-escape and walking on a lonely street, with scenes featuring Clemons.
+This was his final appearance before he died.
 Critics highlighted the video for its simplicity in contrast to much of Gaga's past work.